cemdaloglu/AML_project/README.md

 ## Research question

-**Based on related work we want to investigate whether transfer learning improves semantic segmentaion for the LULC problem for German cities to identify 5 classes, namely Artificial Areas, Agrucultural Areas, Naturan and seminatural areas, Wetlands and Water.**
+**Based on related work we want to investigate whether transfer learning improves semantic segmentaion for the LULC problem for German cities to identify 5 classes, namely Artificial Areas, Agrucultural Areas, Natural and seminatural areas, Wetlands and Water.
+Specifically, this is tested on the two cities Heidelberg and Frankfurt am Main.**

+## Main Contribution:
+Transfer learning using a VGG16 as encoder that was pretrained on Sentinel-2 image data; and shallow network for index computation.

+## Usage of the Repository:
+Here, we provide a short overview how to use the main functions.
+All userfunctions are in the folder `/userfunctions`

-### Download and prepare the dataset
+### 1. Download and prepare the dataset
 For downloading the dataset and splitting into training, validation and testset, please take a look at our seperate notebook.
 [prepare_city_data.ipynb](https://github.com/cemdaloglu/AML_project/blob/main/prepare_city_data.ipynb)

-### Preprocess Data for Training:
+### 2. Preprocess Data for Training:

 ```